-Distasio Law Firm’s defective drug lawyers are here to help if a defective drug has caused damage to you or a loved one.
-We can help you determine if a drug is defective and whether that drug caused you injuries.
+Distasio Law Firm’s defective drug lawyers in the Tampa area are here to help if a defective drug has caused damage to you or a loved one.
+We can help you determine if a drug is defective and whether that drug caused your injuries.
 If so, we can hold the maker of that drug accountable for the damages you have suffered.
 All you have to do is give us a call to get the process started.

-According to the CDC, 48.9% of Americans have used at least one prescription drug in any given 30 day period.
+According to the Centers for Disease Control and Prevention (CDC), 48.6% of Americans have used at least one prescription drug in any given 30-day period.
 The number of Americans using over-the-counter (OTC) drugs is probably even higher.
 A large proportion of these drugs may be defective.